storagebits/KISSS/README.md

 K.I.S.S.S. is just made of 2 main scripts.
 The "capture script" called **KISSS.py** and the post processing script called **post-processing.py**.

  **1. Setup your hardware**<br>
-		Install all your hardware on a table and wire everything.
+		Install all your hardware on a table and wire everything. <br>
-		Put the projector ON with a sample slide.
+		Put the projector ON with a sample slide.<br>
 		VERY IMPORTANT STEP : calibrate your camera with the sample slide.
+Be sure <br>

-Be sure **2.
-Setup the KISSS.py script**<br>
+ **2. Setup the KISSS.py script**<br>
 		 There are 2 variables to edit at the begining of the script :
-		 *baseFolder* : Base folder where folders and pictures will be created *relayPin* : Raspberry GPIO pin where you plugged the relay which manage projector remote **3.
-Capture**<br>
+		 *baseFolder* : Base folder where folders and pictures will be created *relayPin* : Raspberry GPIO pin where you plugged the relay which manage projector remote

+ **3. Capture**<br>
 		 You're now ready for the capture.
-Just launch KISSS.py **4.
-Post processing** <br>
+Just launch KISSS.py

+ **4. Post processing** <br>
 	Cropping TODO
 	Mirroring TODO